 LB EK First sitting open door #theta360 – Spherical Image – RICOH THETA

-As you can see, the suite offers all of the creature comforts one could desire, with a personal mini bar, orchid to set the mood, beauty products to refresh and most importantly, a novelty lamp.
+As you can see, the suite offers all of the creature comforts one could desire.
+There’s a personal mini bar, orchid to set the mood, beauty products to refresh and most importantly, a novelty lamp.
 Hey, it looks cool.

 After a quick nudge around to check out things like the (actually amazing) writing kit which pops out, Emirates quickly rewards passengers with a welcome beverage.
 Dom Perignon 2006 seemed perfectly (ridiculous) and a must do.
 Over and over and over again.